A Foodcentric Life

 Substitutions and Variations

-• For dessert crepes try almond extract instead of vanilla extract.
+• Almond flavor - For dessert crepes, try almond extract instead of vanilla extract.

-• Make lemon crepes with lemon zest and lemon juice or add a little orange flower water.
+• Citrus twist - Make lemon crepes with fresh lemon zest and a little lemon juice, or add a touch of orange flower water.

 Tools for Making Crepes